MuseSystems/musebms/documentation/book/content/en/theory/relationship-management/person.md

 description = """
 A Person is someone who acts as an agent on behalf of an Entity.
-This may be a real individual person in the world or indicate a function, such as "Customer Support", where the actual person may vary and specific identity is unimportant."""
+This may be a real individual person in the world or indicate a function, such as "Customer Support", where the actual person contacted may vary and identifying a specific individual is unimportant."""

 draft = true